SOCAL SUMMER SHOWCASE RULES 2024

-CHECK-IN: All teams will report directly to the field, there is no formal HQ check in procedure prior to the game and the tournament will be paperless.
+CHECK-IN: All teams will report directly to the field, there is no formal HQ check in procedure prior to the game and the tournament will be paperless for COVID purposes.
 Referees will perform an equipment check prior to each game.
-Team Managers MUST have on their person AT ALL TIMES an accurate printed roster, medical waivers and a player card for each player.
+Team Managers MUST ALWAYS have on their person an accurate printed roster, medical waivers, and a player card for each player.
 ALL TEAMS MUST HAVE A PLAYER CARDS ON HAND FOR EACH GAME.
 Tournament officials may ask at any time to check the documentation of a team, player or staff member.

 GAME DAY PROCEDURE: The tournament will take care of all score reporting and match reports.
 Kick back, relax and enjoy watching the kids play!

 REFUNDS: No refunds will be permitted after team has been accepted into event.
 In the event, there is a catastrophic event where the SSS deems the tournament unplayable, which then leads to a full cancellation of the tournament prior to the start of the tournament, or during the tournament, SSS may issue a refund at its sole discretion.
 The refund that may be issued would be in the form of full or partial reimbursement of the tournament registration fee, or as a credit towards another SSS or LA Surf tournament.
 The tournament director will notify the team’s administrator on how a refund, if any, will be processed.

 GUEST PLAYERS: Teams may use an unlimited amount of guest players but any team utilizing guest players is still limited to the stated maximum roster size.

 7v7 Divisions – Build-out line enforced; NO Heading or Punting is allowed.